 Students interested in studying a foreign language should register for a course level that allows them to build on what they have learned previously.
 Students who have never studied a particular foreign language, or have completed two years or fewer in middle or high school, should choose a 111 course.
-Students with three or more years of language study will not be admitted to this level.
-Students who have completed three years of French in high school should choose 150.
-Such students taking Spanish or other languages should enroll in the 112 course.
+Students with three or more years of language study will not be admitted to this level and should enroll in the 112 course.
 Those who have completed a semester of foreign language in college should enroll in 112.
-Students who have had two years or fewer of high school foreign language who have not taken college level language courses and wish to be placed beyond a level of language commensurate with their high school transcripts, may take a non-credit placement assessment for French or Spanish, given at each orientation session.
+Students who have had two years or fewer of high school foreign language who have not taken college level language courses and wish to be placed beyond a level of language commensurate with their high school transcripts, may take a non-credit placement assessment for French or Spanish.

-Students who are judged prepared for a 112 or 150 course based on their high school course work or performance on the placement assessment administered by the Modern Languages and Cultures Department will receive a notation on their transcript indicating that they have satisfied the appropriate 111 course.
-Those who are judged prepared for a 213 course will receive a notation on their transcript indicating that they have satisfied the appropriate 112 course.
-In neither case, however, will the student earn degree credit for this exam.
+Students who are found to be prepared for a 112 course based on their high school course work or performance on the placement assessment administered by the Modern Languages and Cultures Department will receive a notation on their transcript indicating that they have satisfied the appropriate 111 course.
+Those who are found to be prepared for a 213 course will receive a notation on their transcript indicating that they have satisfied the appropriate 112 course.
+No degree credit is awarded for prior competency or placement by exam.

 Students who have been awarded foreign language credits at a community college or another four-year college cannot be awarded additional credits for equivalent courses at Plattsburgh.
 Questions regarding the language proficiency policy should be directed to the Department of Modern Languages and Cultures, 518-564-3829.